sentry-demos/QT-demo/README.md

 <ins>Qt</ins>

-follow this link https://www.qt.io/download to install **Qt Installer** and continue setting up Qt.
+Follow this link https://www.qt.io/download, navigate to **Go Open Source -> Download the Qt Online Installer -> Download**

 **Note**: for this demo these 2 components should suffice